‘TUMMY TIME’ – Postnatal Core Restore Class

 My Tummy Time class was specially designed to help women reconnect with their bodies after giving birth.
 I was blessed with a very easy pregnancy and expected my birth and revovery to be just as straightforward.
 This was not the case.
 I suffered a placental abruption during labour, which necessitated a lot of intervention to save my son’s life, and resulted in a much tougher recovery than I could have anticipated.
 I also suffered with accute anxiety attacks and postnatal depression for a long time after giving birth.
 I’m sharing this so that you understand I am walking this path with you.
 I know what it’s like to experience a compromised pelvic floor and a gaping tummy.
 I get it, I really do.
 Tummy Time is essentially the programme I designed for myself after my son was born in 2015.

-Come join us every Wednesday lunch time for a reintroduction to exercise, focusing on healing the core and pelvic floor, and gradually building up your strength.
+Come join us on a Wednesday lunch time for a reintroduction to exercise, focusing on healing the core and pelvic floor, and gradually building up your strength.
 Mums will be made to feel comfortable to feed and attend to their babies’ needs throughout the class.
 There are baby change facilities on site.

 A typical class will include: